Contract Worker vs Employee - Time to Rethink the Status Quo

 Stop limiting your talent pool

-Prioritizing direct hires also risks cutting out a big (and getting bigger) portion of the talent market—people who only want to work contract.
+Prioritizing full-time hires also risks cutting out a big (and getting bigger) portion of the talent market—people who only want to work contract.
 Our consultants absolutely love working on a diversity of projects and tech stacks.
 It keeps them motivated and up to date.

 Simply stated, there’s an opportunity cost to insisting on direct hire.
 You won’t necessarily get access to the best and brightest in the market, or if you do, it’ll take you a lot longer.